maxmodapp/molecular-property-predictor/README.md

 # Molecular Property Predictor

-Desktop application for molecular property prediction from SMILES, InChI, or structures drawn in an embedded molecular editor.
+Desktop application for molecular property prediction using machine learning, deep learning, and cheminformatics.

+The application predicts molecular log P and microstate pKa values from SMILES, InChI, or structures drawn directly in the integrated molecular editor.
+The goal of the project is to provide a local inference tool that combines neural network models, molecular graph representations, chemical preprocessing, and visual interpretation of prediction results.
-This project applies machine learning and deep learning techniques to molecular property prediction, combining neural network inference, graph-based molecular representations, cheminformatics preprocessing, pKa microstate generation, molecular visualization, and desktop software engineering into a single application.

-It was built as a practical tool for predicting molecular log P and pKa values while keeping the full inference workflow local.

-## What The App Does

-- Accepts molecular input as SMILES, InChI, or a drawn structure.
-- Standardizes and renders the input molecule with RDKit.
-- Predicts log P using a trained Keras neural network model.
-- Predicts microstate pKa values using a fine-tuned ensemble of graph neural network models.
-- Shows individual protonation/deprotonation transitions with their predicted pKa ranges.
-- Generates a final pKa map over the molecule.
-- Provides a desktop UI built with PySide6.
-- Can be packaged as a portable Windows executable with PyInstaller.
+## Overview

+This project was developed as an end-to-end molecular property prediction workflow.
+It includes the desktop interface, molecular input handling, trained model loading, neural network inference, pKa microstate evaluation, and visualization of molecular results.

+The app is designed to work locally: molecular structures are processed on the user's machine and predictions are generated without relying on external prediction APIs.

 ## Screenshots